Tennessee residents are allowed to hunt without a license on Saturday, Aug. 22 which coincides with the opening day of squirrel season.

 Free Hunting Day is an event the Tennessee Wildlife Resources Agency annually provides in hopes of increasing interest in hunting.
 Squirrel hunting is one of Tennessee’s oldest and favorite traditions.
 The day serves as an excellent opportunity for persons to experience the enjoyment of the sport.

-Hunters are allowed to harvest up to 10 squirrels a day from the opening day of squirrel season through Feb.
-29, 2016 with each hunting day beginning a half-hour before sunrise and ending a half-hour after sunset.
+Hunters can harvest up to 10 squirrels a day from the opening day of squirrel season through Feb.
+28, 2021.
+Each hunting day begins a half-hour before sunrise and ending a half-hour after sunset.

 In addition to squirrels, those species that have a year-round season will be open as well.
-The year-round species include armadillo, beaver, coyote, groundhog, and striped skunk.
+The year-round species include armadillos, beavers, coyotes, groundhogs, and striped skunks.